PaulGilchrist/fidelity-portfolio/README.md

 5. Swith to this application and upload your Overview data

 6. Upload the saved Screener data.
-This data will merge together with your portfolio data.
+This data will merge together with your portfolio data

+## To Do

+* Check diversification of each stock %, each sector % and each industry % Show in 3 columns that can later be color highlighted based on over or under diversified